Australian tourists hospitalized after apparent severe alcohol poisoning in Laos party town

 He said that two days earlier the women had joined more than 100 other guests for free shots of Lao vodka offered by the hostel as a gesture of hospitality.
 He said no other guest reported any issue, adding that the women had then gone for a night out, returning in the early hours of the morning.

-Australia's Department of Foreign Affairs and Trade confirmed that it was providing consular assistance to two Australians and their families in Thailand but could not provide further information for privacy reasons.
+Australia's Department of Foreign Affairs and Trade confirmed that it was providing consular assistance to two Australians and their families in Thailand, but couldn't provide further information for privacy reasons.

 “Our thoughts are with them at this deeply distressing time,” the office said.